StarcubeLabs/StarcubeLabs.github.io/_posts/2022-05-14-unity-shader-beginners-pt2.markdown

 One thing you'll notice is that there are **two structs**.
 The reason for this is that each Directive we need a struct.
 But there's more to it than that as well - if you'll recall from our [previous part](https://www.starcubelabs.com/unity-shader-beginners/) that *the Vert Pass runs before the Frag Pass and that data in the Frag Pass needs to come from the Vert pass*. *This section that we are looking at* is a key part of the process of passing the data between those passes.
 You'll notice that both `appdata` and `v2f` both contain a `uv` variable and a `vertex` variable.
 We set up our first struct `appdata` to work with the `vert` method, and within that `vert` method we are going to give the the data stored in `appdata` to a `v2f` object to be used in the `frag` method.
 That's right. `vertex` to `vertex`, `uv` to `uv`.

-`v2f` actually stands for `Vert To Frag` - it's an object specifically meant to bring data from the Vert pass to the Frag pass.
+`v2f` actually stands for `Vert To Frag` - it's an struct specifically meant to bring data from the Vert pass to the Frag pass.
 (In this case, v2f can be replaced with literally any text but v2f is traditionally used as it is the most descriptive.)

 You'll see this in action later, when we write the actual `vert()` and `frag()` methods.